-If you’re one of those types of people that feel the need to exert energy, then we suggest trying out the Bounce Trampoline Centre at the Canggu Club.
+If you’re one of those types of people that feel the need to exert energy, then we suggest trying out the Bounce Trampoline Centre at the Finns Recreation Club.

 Picture a whole floor of trampolines, side by side; it’s like an ocean of clouds and you’ve just died and bounced right up to heaven!
 At Bounce, there are 4 different zones: 2 practice zones complete with pools of sponges great for flipping and diving into; and 2 zones for trampoline basketball and dodgeball, great team games and activities.
 Of course, Bounce is perfect for those energetic children, but adults are welcome to indulge in this very active and fun sport.
-It makes for a great exercise alternative when the rain is pouring outside.
+It makes for a great exercise alternative when its pouring and raining in Bali .

 2. Make Your Own Music Album